patrickbucher/elixir-basics/README.md

 - The `start/1` function is used to `spawn` the new process.
 The given initial state (`balance`) is provided by a lambda.
 - The `loop/1` function handles the incoming messages.
-Since `receive` is an expression, the (poentially) modified `balance` stores its returned value.
+Since `receive` is an expression, the (potentially) modified `balance` stores its returned value.
   The first clause catches `:query` results, which are sent back to the caller PID.
 The current balance is returned unmodified.
 The second clause catches incoming payments (`:pay_in`), which are added to the balance.
 The third clause (`:pay_out`) first checks the current balance, and only reduces it by the given `amount` if the new balane would not be lower than zero.
 The `loop` is called again with the (potentially) updated `balance`.

 In this example, multiple processes are created, which run independently of each
 other: